yusinto/ld-redux/README.md

 ```

 For more info on the user object, see [here](http://docs.launchdarkly.com/docs/js-sdk-reference#section-users).

+The `useCamelCaseFlagKeys` property is optional.
+This defaults to true which means by default the flags that are stored
+in redux will be camel cased.
+If this property is false, no transformation on the flag name will be done.

 The `options` property is optional.
 It can be used to pass in extra options such as [Bootstrapping](https://github.com/launchdarkly/js-client#bootstrapping).
 For example: